Full image

 The hospital accommodates one member of the Chinese Academy of Sciences, two scholars from Beijing, one participant in the young Changjiang scholars program of the Ministry of Education, three participants in the Ten Thousand Talents Program, and one participant from the National Hundred Million Talents Program, among others.

 It has received the prestigious National Science and Technology Progress Award, including one first prize and four second prizes.
 The institution has received approval for 15 doctorate programs and 25 master’s programs.
-It has a total of 70 doctoral supervisors and 142 master’s supervisors.
+In all, it has 142 master’s supervisors and 70 doctoral supervisors.

 The Beijing Tiantan Hospital Neurosurgery Center (BTHNC) is widely recognized as the preeminent neurosurgery center in China.
 Dr. Wang Chungcheng, a prominent figure in the field of neurosurgery in China, established Beijing Tiantan Hospital in the early 1980s.
 The main objective of this endeavor was to create the Department of Neurosurgery.
 Since that time, BTHNC has grown to become the most extensive neurosurgery facility in China.